 In CHF million

-2018 2017
+2019 2018

-SCR for market risk 11.5 13.6
+SCR for market risk 11.9 11.5

-SCR for counterparty default risk 22.9 25.6
+SCR for counterparty default risk 7.8 22.9

-SCR for life underwriting risk 32.2 34.3
+SCR for life underwriting risk 30.3 32.2

-Basic SCR 48.8 53.5
+Basic SCR 38.3 48.8

 The highest risk component is given by insurance risk; this reflects the loss in future income which would be faced by SLLIE in case of a significant lapse event in the underlying portfolio.
-Counterparty risk arises mainly from ceded insurance portfolios and the cash within unit-linked policies held at custodian banks.
+The decrease in counterparty default risk is described above.